 What is the Best Size for Cabinet Pulls?

 The best size for your cabinet pull ultimately depends on how big your cabinetry is.
 Like any other home improvement construction, small or big, the aesthetic balance is still one of the keys to a great design outcome.
-If you want to make your cabinetry pleasing to the eyes, we suggest getting pulls that are ⅓ the size of your cabinets.
+If you want to make your cabinetry pleasing to the eyes, I suggest getting pulls that are ⅓ the size of your cabinets.

 If you did your calculations and the hardware still seems a bit too large for the cabinet, you can proceed to a lower sizing around ¼ the size of the cabinetry.
 Keep in mind that it’ll still depend on your measurement and judgment.